sentheta/SC2002-Project/README.md

   JOYFUL: Java Object-oriented Yummy Food Ordering System

-  Should we make Employee an interface instead of class?
-NO LOL, need the constructor

-  Should we split App to App and DataLoader?

   Should we rename "Person" interface to "User" interface?

-  Should we add Branch Enum Status{OPEN, CLOSED}?

-  Should we abolish App.employees ?
+  Should we make PayMethod an interface instead?

 Fix to do:

 Add try{}catch(Exception e){} everywhere :/

+Always use sc.nextLine() for consistency

 Admin.java: ...

-Menu.java: addFood(), deleteFood(), updatePrice(), updateAvail() needs implementation.
-Take input from user

 After everything are done, we will modify private/public/protected/package accordingly